itsmohitnarayan/DiabeticRetinopathyFCN-Unet/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Private and Patiented License.
 See the [LICENSE](LICENSE) file for details.